arcangelo7/ansible-fedora-config/README.md

 You can customize the configuration by modifying the `group_vars/workstations.yml` file, which includes:

+- `fedora_bloatware`: List of DNF packages to remove
+- `flatpak_bloatware`: List of Flatpak applications to remove
 - `common_packages`: List of base packages to install
 - `development_packages`: List of development packages to install
 - `git_config`: Git configuration (username, email, editor)